 Generally, the format of the

-This is a one-word scope, which is ideally the name of the library component, sub-component or integration that is impacted by this change.
-This should not be capitalized unless it is an acronym.
+The “scope” component of the release note is the name of the library component, sub-component or integration that is impacted by the change.

 Application Security Monitoring: